275-251-Great Vocals

 Writer/Composer: Andrew Lloyd Webber / Charles Hart / Richard Stilgoe (1986)

-This wildly successful and seductive number is his sensational signature offering from this applauded Broadway / London theatrical musical play.
+This wildly successful and seductive number is his sensational signature offering from this applauded Broadway / London theatrical Musical Play.
 It has endured throughout the years because of Crawford’s passionate vocal as the Phantom.
-His very presence drips with the obsession of his star-crossed love of his object of desire, and his remarkable vocal is earnest, sincere and beyond compare as he yearns for her love.
-It is truly an amazing performance from this Irish tenor and the endearing purity of his expressive voice makes him one of the very favorite in this role for all time.…Moving and Astonishing!
+His very presence drips with the obsession of his star-crossed love of his object of desire, and his remarkable vocal is earnest, sincere and beyond compare as he yearns and obsesses for her love.
+It is truly an amazing performance from this Irish tenor, and the endearing purity of his expressive voice makes him one of the very favorites in this role for all time.…Moving and Astonishing!

 https://youtu.be/d3NIK-nsI2g?si=J5qMI_Vq85q5dWKg